-Response Required Municipal Action Timeframe Implement a bulk sms system Compile and maintain a bulk sms data base system to improve communication with the community 2016/17 Cellphone network coverage Facilitate discussions with cellphone networks to increase overall coverage and 3G signal 2016/17 Broadband Drafting of a broadband strategy and implementation plan link to PSG5.
-A broadband cable is to be routed from Klaarstroom, through Prince Albert main road to Prince Albert Road soon - 2016/17
+Response Required Response Required Municipal Action Implement a bulk sms system Compile and maintain a bulk sms data base system to improve communication with the community 2016/17 Cellphone network coverage Facilitate discussions with cellphone networks to increase overall coverage and 3G signal 2016/17 Broadband Drafting of a broadband strategy and implementation plan link to PSG5.
+A broadband cable is to be routed from Klaarstroom, through Prince Albert main road to Prince Albert Road soon - an environmental impact study on this project is underway.
+2016/17